LanternNassi/LanternNassi/README.md

 - 👋 Hi, I’m @LanternNassi
-- 👀 I’m interested in programming and developing
+- 👀 I’m interested in programming and developing apps that will help the community grow
-- 🌱 I’m currently learning artificial intelligence in python
 - 💞️ I’m looking to collaborate on big projects
 - 📫 How to reach me 256-758989094